Meet the man behind Mr. Gay Sweden's new era.

 To the Future Candidates

-If you're thinking about putting yourself forward for Mr. Gay Sweden, Eloy has something to tell you, and he's not going to dress it up.
+If you're thinking about putting yourself forward for Mr. Gay Sweden, Eloy has something to say, and he isn't going to dress it up.

 It's harder than it looks.
 The title is visible.
 The work behind it is not.
-You will show up to things tired.
+You will show up tired.
 You will represent in rooms where you don't feel represented yourself.
-You will be asked to be articulate, composed, inspiring, and photogenic, often on the same afternoon.
+You will be asked to be articulate, composed and photogenic, often on the same afternoon.

 "For the new misters stepping into this, I am here to mentor and guide."
-That's not a formality.
-Eloy has done the European stage, done the reign, attended the prides, had the conversations.
-He knows what the role asks of you.
-He's building a structure around it that takes that seriously.
+That isn't a formality.
+Eloy has done the European stage, done the reign, and had the conversations.
+He knows what the role asks of you, and he's building a structure around it that takes that seriously.

 Come with purpose.
 The rest, you'll figure out.